-Prior to this he was the General Manager of the newly formed Salvos Housing in 2013 to head the community and affordable housing operations of The Salvation Army (East Australian Territory) covering Queensland, New South Wales and the Australian Capital Territory.
+Before joining Anglicare, Rob had a number of senior roles in the not-for-profit sector.
+In 2013, Rob joined The Salvation Army as the General Manager to establish its community and affordable housing operations.
+During his time at The Salvation Army, Rob expanded operations into New South Wales, Queensland and the Australian Capital Territory.
 The Salvation Army has had a long history in helping the needy particularly in homelessness, and through his work in Salvos Housing, Rob is seeking to extend this compassion through a range of transitional and affordable housing options.

-Rob has a passion for working with churches to assist them realising their mission through the provision of affordable housing.
+Rob has a passion for working with churches to assist them realise their mission through the provision of affordable housing.

 Mike joined BCS in 2001 to head up the newly created Aged and Community Care Operations Division and has undertaken GM level roles within the Aged Care operational structures, managing residential and community care and retirement villages.
 For four years he took on the broader role as GM Strategic Development for the whole Organisation.
 This role was to improve the Organisation’s capability to achieve its strategic objectives through effective long term property planning, research analysis, service design and service delivery models.
 This led to the establishment of social housing within BCS.
 Mike is now the GM Housing and Retirement Living Division.Prior to joining BCS Mike had 20 years senior management experience in the community development, health, rehabilitation and aged care fields in NSW, the Northern Territory and Tasmania.
 A significant part of his work has been in rural and remote areas of Australia including Aboriginal communities.
 Social justice issues are an important part of Mike’s life.
 This combined with his qualifications in human services management has led to many opportunities to pursue these social development interests and use of his business management skills.